 In some embodiments, information use for profiling a user may include the number of “clicks” or visits by the user to a particular website, webpage, or set of websites during a particular window in time.

-Other characteristics of user behavior that can be used for user profiling include one or more of the following: the length of time that a user interacts with the website, the proportion of the website viewed by the user, actions (in addition to clicks) taken by a user while visiting the website (e.g., printing, bookmarking, cutting and pasting, annotating), and a user’s activity subsequent to the interaction with the website.
+Other characteristics of user behavior data that can be used for user profiling include one or more of the following: the length of time that a user interacts with the website, the proportion of the website viewed by the user, actions (in addition to clicks) taken by a user while visiting the website (e.g., printing, bookmarking, cutting and pasting, annotating), and a user’s activity subsequent to the interaction with the website.

-In the pending 2007 Google patent application, Presentation of Local Results, results shown to the users of mobile devices might be skewed to the presentation of local search results before web results, but other types of search results might be shown to searchers based upon user-behavior signals and the particular query involved.
+In the pending 2007 Google patent application, Presentation of Local Results, results shown to the users of mobile devices might be skewed to the presentation of local search results before web results, but other types of search results might be shown to searchers based upon user-behavior data and the particular query involved.

 Various techniques are described for ordering the result sets.
-For example, result sets may be ordered by a determined correlation between a particular query (including all of a query or part of a query) and a particular group, including by aggregated observations of user behavior in response to receiving query results.
+For example, result sets may be ordered by a determined correlation between a particular query (including all of a query or part of a query) and a particular group, including by aggregated observations of user behavior data in response to receiving query results.

 For example, it may be observed that most users who query on “Marilyn Monroe” click an “images” control even if the initial results are provided as web results.
-Such user behavior may indicate that users associate the query closely with images and thus prefer to have images displayed first.
+Such user behavior data may indicate that users associate the query closely with images and thus prefer to have images displayed first.
 The correlations between search terms (or, for example, portions of search terms) and search results (or portions or other attributes of search results) may be computed by a machine learning system, as described in more detail below.